 Before independence in 1991, there was a centralized system of registration of intellectual property rights based in Moscow.
 Subsequently, however, Azerbaijan established its own registration center.
-The State authorities responsible for registering intellectual property rights are the State Copyright Agency and the State Committee for Standardization, Metrology and Patents (the Patent Committee, established at the end of 2001).
+The relevant state authorities are responsible for registering intellectual property rights.

-Disputes related to industrial property rights are considered by the Appellate Board of the Patent Committee.
-Decisions of the Appellate Board can be challenged in Azerbaijani courts.
+Disputes related to industrial property rights are considered by the relevant state authority.
+Decisions of the relevant state authority can be challenged in Azerbaijani courts.